 Should I ride my exercise bike every day?

 Maintaining good health, preventing yourself from heart diseases, type 2 diabetes, and so many other problems requires you to exercise regularly.
-Losing weight, putting on muscles require intense workout, and using a bike can be a great choice towards that goal.
+Losing weight, putting on muscles need an intense workout, and using a bike can be a great choice towards that goal.
 The human body takes advantage of the gravity force, and gravity helps you step forward while walking.

 You don’t get enough help from walking if losing the weight and ripping up your goal.
 Plus, you must have a fashion scence to pick the right outfit before going out and start walking.
 Using a bike in your home doesn’t have any of these selection processes.
 Before you choose between exercise bike vs walking, consider all the things I’ve mentioned above and rache your goals.